 Trying to meet the food needs of a growing population, more and more farmers are switching to intensive farming.
 This way of farming adversely affects the humus, thus enhancing the processes of humus mineralization.
 Therefore is necessary to continuously add organic matter (organic fertilizer) into the soil and with appropriate crop rotation and regulation of soil reaction maintain optimal humus content.
 These organic fertilizers can be cattle, chicken, horse or some other manure.

-Each crop has different requirement for manure and the exact amount for each you can find in Agrivi farm management system.
+Each crop has different requirements for manure and the exact amount for each you can find in AGRIVI farm management system.
 The system guides you for more than 100 different crops when to apply the manure and in which amount.
-Since humus is a product of organic matter decomposition, each time you add organic matter to the soil, it will increase the amount of humus.
+Since hummus is a product of organic matter decomposition, each time you add organic matter to the soil, it will increase the amount of humus.
 This is a slow process, but if organic matter is added each year, the amount of humus will continue to increase.